amdepaolo/club-management-app/Notes.md

 TO-DO:

-- Update abilities for Users and clubs
+- Update and delete abilities for Users -
-- Delete Users and Clubs
+- View Roster